-- " An upgrade of SCB's ratings could be prompted by a higher Adjusted BCA or a significant increase in the volume of instruments designed to be loss-absorbing such that it prompts a higher rating uplift from our Advanced LGF analysis. - " An upgrade of SCB's baa2 BCA could be prompted by successful diversification of revenue and profit to reduce its reliance on its main line of business, consumer finance; or by a significant and combined improvement in solvency and liquidity metrics.
+- " An upgrade of SCB's ratings could be prompted by a higher Adjusted BCA, which would require an upgrade of the BCA of its ultimate parent Santander, or a significant increase in the volume of instruments designed to be loss-absorbing such that it prompts a higher rating uplift from our Advanced LGF analysis. - " An upgrade of SCB's baa2 BCA could be prompted by successful diversification of revenue and profit to reduce its reliance on its main line of business, consumer finance; or by a significant and combined improvement in solvency and liquidity metrics.
+A one-notch upgrade of the BCA would not affect its baa1 Adjusted BCA.